2024 Victorian local elections: Electoral system

 Leaflets containing information about each candidate were mailed to the appropriate wards for all voters.
 Pictured here is the front page of the leaflet for the Junction Ward in Boroondara.

 Like in state and federal elections, Victorian local elections use full preferential voting, meaning voters must number every candidate.
 With the exception of Melbourne City Council, which has a "Leadership Team" election (consisting of a lord mayor and deputy lord mayor), mayors are not directly-elected and are instead chosen by councillors.

 Political parties

-The Greens endorse all candidates for local elections, while Labor Party members can either by formally endorsed or stand as "non-endorsed, supported candidates" (otherwise referred to as Independent Labor).
+The Greens endorse all candidates for local elections, while Labor Party members can either be formally endorsed or stand as "non-endorsed, supported candidates" (otherwise referred to as Independent Labor).

-The Liberal Party typically does not endorse candidates, however the party has an endorsed ticket for the Melbourne City Council leadership team (lord mayor and deputy lord mayor) for the first time in party history.
+The Liberal Party typically does not endorse candidates; however, the party has an endorsed ticket for the Melbourne City Council leadership team (lord mayor and deputy lord mayor) for the first time in party history.
 Local party branches also often make their own endorsements.

-The Animal Justice Party, Fusion Party, Libertarian Party, Socialist Alliance and the Victorian Socialists are all endorsing candidates.
+The Animal Justice Party, Fusion Party, Libertarian Party, Socialist Alliance and Victorian Socialists are endorsed candidates.

-Analysis from The Age found that 47% of candidates in Greater Melbourne were members of a political party, including both endorsed and non-endorsed candidates.
+Analysis by The Age found that 47% of candidates in Greater Melbourne were members of a political party, including both endorsed and non-endorsed candidates.